AlexCabezas2018/Apollo/README.md

 <img src="docs/images/register_commands.png" width="400">

 4. Just run `npm start` and your back will start to listen to your bot events!
-(Please, invite your factory new Bot to any server please, he wants to participate 😂)
+(Please, invite your factory new Bot to any server, he wants to participate 😂)

 <img src="docs/images/start_success.png" width="400">